 How much should I pay for the guide and porter?

 There are many factors and the standard of travel agencies determines the price, But the moderate types salary a day for a Guide is between 30-35 USD, similarly 25-30 USD for a porter. in Nepal, there is not really a fixed rate for them but the price above is the approximate salary a day for them.

 Are there locks on our doors at Hotel?

-In the Everest region, nowadays there is quite nice tea house accommodation and they provide a key to lock your door. incase if there is no locking key at your door, on request they will provide the key.
+In the Everest region, nowadays there is quite lovely tea house accommodation and they provide a key to lock your door. incase if there is no locking key at your door, on request they will give the key.